pybalt/pybalt/README.md

 ### Hi there 👋.
-I'm Leonel Bravo 🇦🇷 a Full-Stack Developer,
+I'm Leonel Bravo 🇦🇷 a Full-Stack Developer
 ## 🌱 Currently specializing in back-end.
     I'm looking for a job related with the backend stack.
 ## ⚡🧠 Interests: